MohamedAbdulsalam96/xnotify/README.md

 - Select the options you need.
 - Click save and you are done.

-For now, xnotify only send notification messages by SMS.
+For now, XNotify only sends notification messages by SMS.
 You need to make sure that you have properly configured SMS Settings and SMS Center.